Carrickfergus (song): Origins

 The modern song is due to Dominic Behan, who published it in 1965.

 Behan relates that he learned the song from actor Peter O'Toole.

 In his book, "Ireland Sings" (London, 1965), Behan gives three verses, the first and third of which he says that he obtained from O'Toole and the middle one that he wrote himself.

-The 1964 album “The First Hurrah!” by The Clancy Brothers includes a song entitled “Carrickfergus (Do Bhí Bean Uasal)".
+The 1964 album "The First Hurrah!" by The Clancy Brothers includes a song entitled "Carrickfergus (Do Bhí Bean Uasal)".

 The melody has been traced to an Irish-language song, "Do Bhí Bean Uasal" ("There Was a Noblewoman"), which is attributed to the poet Cathal Buí Mac Giolla Ghunna, who died in 1756 in County Clare.
 Music collector George Petrie obtained two settings of this melody from fellow collector Patrick Joyce.
 Joyce came from Ballyorgan in the Ballyhoura Mountains, on the borders of counties Limerick and Cork.
 Petrie wrote that he believed "Do Bhí Bean Uasal" came from either County Clare or County Limerick, and was in any case a Munster song.

 An early version of the song appeared on a ballad sheet in Cork City in the mid-nineteenth century in macaronic form.
 The Irish lyrics were about a man being cuckolded, a bawdy and humorous ditty.
-By contrast, the English language lyrics are nostalgic.
+By contrast, the English language lyrics are nostalgic, albeit with a slightly humorous twist at the end.

 Robert Gogan suggests that Carrickfergus may have evolved from at least two separate songs, which would explain why it does not have a consistent narrative.
 For example, the Ancient Music of Ireland, published by George Petrie in 1855, contained an Irish-language song called "An Bhean Uasal" which featured many but not all of the sentiments used in Carrickfergus.
 Gogan also refers to a recording of a song called "Sweet Maggie Gordon" which is kept in the Music for the Nation section of the US Library of Congress.
 It was published by Mrs Pauline Lieder, in New York in 1880.
 It contains verses which are similar to Carrickfergus, but the chorus is closer to another Irish/Scottish folk song called "Peggy Gordon".